-5.2: Open space and amenities
+5.2: Encourage open space and amenities in new development.

-- Review open space, recreation, and feein-lieu standards for new subdivisions to ensure that the recreational needs of new residents are met. - Update Zoning Ordinance to require minimum amounts of open space in residential developments for new residential developments, particularly those in Suburban Residential and Urban Neighborhood areas with gross densities exceeding 2 dwelling units/ acre - Consider adopting an incentive for the provision of additional open space, over the minimum - Update Zoning Ordinance to encourage connectivity between open space areas - Update PUD option to specify open space requirements
+- Review open space, recreation, and feein-lieu standards for new subdivisions to ensure that the recreational needs of new residents are met. - Update Zoning Ordinance to require minimum amounts of open space in new residential developments, particularly those in Suburban Residential and Urban Neighborhood areas with gross densities exceeding 2 dwelling units/ acre. - Consider adopting an incentive for the provision of additional open space, over the minimum. - Update Zoning Ordinance to encourage connectivity between open space areas. - Update PUD option to specify open space requirements.

 Policy 6: Support higher density housing options in strategic locations.
-Strategies

-- 6.1: Encourage housing options in locations that will place many residents within walking distance of commercial and mixed use areas - Allow for higher density housing near places of work, shopping and as a transitional use between non-residential uses and lower density housing. - Update land development regulations to encourage development that has a mix of uses and housing types in appropriate zoning districts. - Consider smaller lot detached and small-scale attached residential housing in Urban Neighborhood, Employment / Residential, Neighborhood Center and Mixed Use Center areas identified on the Future Land Use Map - Allow multifamily development within and near commercial and mixed use areas, including in Employment / Residential, Neighborhood Centers, Regional Centers and Mixed Use Centers - Require that townhomes and apartments meet design criteria that emphasizes architectural detail, quality materials, amenities and open space, and reduces impacts on adjacent uses.
+- 6.1: Encourage housing options in locations within walking distance of commercial and mixed use areas. - Allow for higher density housing near places of work, shopping and as a transitional use between non-residential uses and lower density housing. - Update land development regulations to encourage development that has a mix of uses and housing types in appropriate zoning districts. - Consider smaller lot detached and small-scale attached residential housing in Urban Neighborhood, Employment / Residential, Neighborhood Center and Mixed Use Center areas identified on the Future Land Use Map. - Allow multifamily development within and near commercial and mixed use areas, including in Employment / Residential, Neighborhood, Regional and Mixed Use Centers. - 6.2: Require that higher density developments, townhomes and apartments meet design criteria that emphasizes architectural detail, quality materials, streetscape standards, amenities and open space, landscaping and street trees to improve design and reduce impacts.

-Open space in the form of greens, pocket parks, sports fields and greenways can serve as amenities in new developments, function as gathering places for the community and help to reduce the burden on public parks and facilities
+Open space in the form of greens, pocket parks, sports fields and greenways can serve as amenities in new developments, function as gathering places for the community and help to reduce the burden on public parks and facilities.
+Passive open space, in the form of natural areas can help buffer existing development and natural resources from new development.
+Standards for open space in Winterville could be increased for new development.
+In the meantime the conditional zoning process could be utilized to ensure new development fits well near existing residential neighborhoods.